kasper573/racp/readme.md

 - For the Api: run `yarn api:serve --help`.
 - For the App: see the `env` variable in [webpack.config.ts](webpack.config.ts).

-### Automatic

-RACP comes with a built-in deployment process that will automatically deploy the latest version of RACP to a server of your choice whenever you make changes to the repository.

-This process has **additional** prerequisites for your server:

-- Server must accept SSH & Rsync connections
-  > Most unix distros support this by default.
-Windows has to enable this via i.e. OpenSSH for Windows, WSL or [Cygwin](https://www.cygwin.com/).
-- Requires [PM2](https://pm2.keymetrics.io/) to be installed.

-To use the automatic deployment:

-- Fork this repository
-- Add the following [GitHub Action Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to your fork's repository settings:
-  - `DEPLOY_HOST` - The host of the server to deploy to
-  - `DEPLOY_USERNAME` - The ssh username to connect with when deploying
-  - `DEPLOY_KEY` - The ssh key to connect with when deploying
-  - `DEPLOY_JWT_SECRET` - The JWT secret to use for user authentication (Any secret and unique string)
-  - `DEPLOY_API_PORT` - The port to run the api on (Whatever port you want)
-  - `DEPLOY_APP_PORT` - The port to run the web app on (80 is recommended, but it's up to you)
-  - `DEPLOY_RATHENA_PATH` - The absolute path to the rAthena folder on your server
-  - `DEPLOY_ENABLED` - Set to true to enable automatic deployment
-- GitHub will now deploy automatically whenever you push changes to the main branch of your fork.

 ## Assets